RSS cancels in-person classes due to wintry weather - Salisbury Post

 RSS cancels in-person classes due to wintry weather

-SALISBURY — Rowan-Salisbury Schools has canceled in-person classes for Thursday expecting inclement weather overnight and into Thursday evening.
+SALISBURY — Rowan-Salisbury Schools canceled in-person classes for Thursday because of inclement weather.

-The National Weather Service has issued warnings that as much as 1/2 inch of ice could form on Thursday and possible widespread power outages and treacherous roads resulting from ice formation and fallen trees.
-Classes will be all remote on Thursday.
+The National Weather Service has issued warnings that as much as one-half inch of ice could form Thursday.
+Widespread power outages, fallen trees and treacherous roads are possible.
+Classes will be all-remote on Thursday.

 Teachers provided students with instructions for assignments and staff were directed to follow the district’s Code B.